-Customarily, the drafting counsel includes a section on insolvency in the transaction legal opinion covering the following items at least:
+Customarily, the drafting counsel includes a section on insolvency in the transaction legal opinion, covering at least the following items:

-Under Spanish Value-Added Tax (VAT) legislation, the transfer of receivables would be a supply of services for VAT purposes, which would be deemed to be located in the place where the recipient of the services is established for VAT purposes.
-Therefore, as long as the recipient of the services (SPE) is established for VAT purposes within Spanish VAT territory or has a permanent establishment within the Spanish VAT territory to which the service is supplied, the transfer would be VAT taxable in Spain, but exempt.
+Under Spanish value-added tax (VAT) legislation, the transfer of receivables would be a supply of services for VAT purposes, which would be deemed to be located in the place where the recipient of the services is established for VAT purposes.
+Therefore, as long as the recipient of the services (SPE) is established for VAT purposes within Spanish VAT territory or has a permanent establishment within the Spanish VAT territory to which the service is supplied, the transfer would be subject to VAT in Spain, but exempt.